pfunks/TCTest/test_faq.md

 ## How is Steem different from Bitcoin?

 On a technical level, the two cryptocurrencies are running different technologies for their blockchains.
-Based on Graphene, Steem uses a system of “Witnesses” to carry out the bulk of the work involved in maintaining the blockchain.
+Steem is based on a new state-of-the-art blockchain technology called Graphene, which uses "witnesses" instead of "miners" to produce blocks.

-Regarding economic differences, Bitcoin has a maximum number of coins of 21 million and a relatively low inflation rate.
-Steem is different in that regard with no maximum number of possible coins in existence.
+The "Delegated Proof of stake" model of using witnesses instead of miners allows for greater efficiency in block production.
+With BTC, 100% of the new coins that are created are allocated to block producers (miners).
+With the Steem blockchain, only 10% of the new coins are paid to block producers (witnesses).
+The other 90% of new STEEM coins are awarded to content producers, curators, and Steem Power holders.

 ## Where can I find the informaton for the official launch of the blockchain?